strengejacke/sjPlot/README.md

 Please visit [https://strengejacke.github.io/sjPlot/](https://strengejacke.github.io/sjPlot/) for documentation and vignettes.

-See also this [package-review](https://yuzar-blog.netlify.app/posts/2022-08-01-sjplot/), which provides a comprehensive overview on how to easily visualize data and model results.

 ## Citation

 In case you want / have to cite my package, please use `citation('sjPlot')` for citation information.
 Since core functionality of package depends on the [ggplot-package](https://cran.r-project.org/package=ggplot2), consider citing this package as well.